Princess Dorothea Sophie of Schleswig-Holstein-Sonderburg-Glücksburg: Biography

-Dorothea was born in Glücksburg.
-She could claim royal blood through her descent from her great-grandfather King Christian III of Denmark, but her parents were of much lower rank: Philip, Duke of Schleswig-Holstein-Sonderburg-Glücksburg, and Sophia Hedwig of Saxe-Lauenburg.
-She was the sister of Auguste of Schleswig-Holstein-Sonderburg-Glücksburg.
+Dorothea was born in Glücksburg and raised in Glücksburg Castle.
+She could claim royal blood through her descent from her great-grandfather King Christian III of Denmark, but her parents were of lower rank: Philip, Duke of Schleswig-Holstein-Sonderburg-Glücksburg, and Sophia Hedwig of Saxe-Lauenburg.
+She was the sister of Auguste of Schleswig-Holstein-Sonderburg-Glücksburg, the duchess of Augustenborg (named after her) by marriage.

 Duchess of Brunswick-Lüneburg

 In 1653, Dorothea married Christian Louis, Duke of Brunswick-Lüneburg, brother-in-law of King Frederick III of Denmark.
+They lived at Celle Castle.
+Her husband was considered hot-tempered and a drunkard.
 The marriage was childless.
-In 1665 her first spouse died, and she moved into Herzberg Castle.
+In 1665, her first spouse died, and she moved to Herzberg Castle as a widow's seat while her brother-in-law George William followed him as the reigning Duke of Luneburg in Celle.